UNCITRAL Model Law on Electronic Transferable Records: Provisions on functional equivalence

 a) to identify the electronic transferable record as such;

 b) to render the electronic transferable record subject to control throughout its life-cycle;

 c) to retain the integrity of the electronic transferable record throughout its life-cycle.

 Article 11 MLETR establishes the functional equivalence rule for possession of a transferable document or instrument.
 The conditions to satisfy that requirement are the use of a reliable method to establish exclusive control of the electronic transferable record and the identification of the person in control.

 Article 10 and 11 MLETR are based on the notions of "control" and "singularity" of the electronic transferable record.

 Use of electronic transferable records

 In general, all events that may occur in relation to a transferable document or instrument may also occur in relation to an electronic transferable record.
 Articles 15 and 16 MLETR reaffirm that general rule with respect to, respectively, endorsement and amendment of an electronic transferable record.
 The amendment should be identified as such as otherwise the electronic nature may not make the amendment easily recognisable.

 Article 12 MLETR contains a non-exclusive list of elements relevant to assess the reliability of the method used.
 It contains also a safety clause that indicates that a method is reliable in fact if it has fulfilled the function it pursued, alone or with other evidence.

 Cross-border recognition of electronic transferable records

 Article 19 MLETR contains a provision on geographic non-discrimination of the electronic transferable record.
 The provision does not affect private international law rules.

-Relationship to other UNCITRAL texts

-The MLETR complements existing UNCITRAL texts on electronic commerce, namely the UNCITRAL Model Law on Electronic Commerce and the UNCITRAL Model Law on Electronic Signatures, with whom it shares the same fundamental principles.